 Welcome to the RockHiker.com web site, launched in early 2017.
-This web site combines my two main interests, rocking out and hiking in Arizona.
+This web site combines a few of my interests, rocking out, hiking in Arizona, and motocross

 Motorcycle Tributes and Statistics

 Updated AMA All Time lists as of the end of the 2017 SX season

 Features the Minnesota Motorcycle Racing Hall of Fame, a tribute to the many talented professional motorcycle racers from the

 state where I did most of my own racing, Minnesota.
 Also has the All-Time win and championship